iranzo/iranzo.github.io/content/redkendoc/redken-en.md

 - `/cn <word>` To get a random Chuck Norris fact related with provided word (or random)
 - `/excuse` To get a random excuse

+Also, while nothing is set against, you could use `/gconfig` to configure several aspects of it like:

+- `modulo` (to just report karma every `modulo` points)
+- `stock` (to define the stock tickers to query when invoking `stock`)

+Once you started chatting with the bot, you can also use /hilight `word` so messages containing that word will be forwarded to you as a private message.

+By default karma in channels is private to that group, but also, groups can be linked.

+On the channel to become `master` execute: `/admin link master` and it will generate a code (token) to link against just once.

+On the channel to be linked against `master`, a.k.a. `slave`, execute: `/admin link slave <token>` where `token` is the code received as reply to the command in master channel.

 ### Bargains/Deals

-Lists amazon bargains/deals published without duplicated during 24 hours, matching ones will be sent privately by <https://t.me/redken_bot>
+Lists amazon bargains/deals published without duplicated during 24 hours, matching ones will be sent privately by <https://t.me/descuenbot>

 - `/ofertas add <words>` to add a new word to the ofertas watch
 - `/ofertas remove <words>` to remove a new word to the ofertas watch
 - `/ofertas show` to show the words being watched

-Lists amazon bargains/deal published without duplicated during 24 hours, matching ones will be sent to GROUP by <https://t.me/redken_bot>
+Lists amazon bargains/deal published without duplicated during 24 hours, matching ones will be sent to GROUP by <https://t.me/descuenbot>

 - `/gofertas add <words>` to add a new word to the ofertas watch
 - `/gofertas remove <words>` to remove a new word to the ofertas watch